srobotta/moodle-tiny_htmlblock/README.md

 ## Installation

+- Create a new directory `htmlblock` inside the directory `*moodleroot*/lib/editor/tiny/plugins`.
-- Copy repository content in `*moodleroot*/lib/editor/tiny/plugins`.
-Make sure that the directory inside the editor plugins is called `htmlblock`.
+- Copy repository content into the newly created directory.
 - Install the plugin via the Moodle upgrade page.
 - Go to "Site administration" -> Tab "Plugins" -> "Text editors" -> "Predefine HTML Blocks for TinyMCE" and define at least one HTML block.